 Other Possible Penalties in South Carolina Criminal Cases

 In addition to jail or prison time, crimes in South Carolina can carry additional penalties as well.
-Many crimes carry fines (which can be substantial), and various offenses carry additional penalties that relate specifically to the criminal conduct at issue.
+Many crimes carry fines (which can be substantial), and various offenses carry additional penalties related specifically to the criminal conduct at issue.

-Due to the severe consequences of being convicted of a crime in South Carolina, if you are facing charges, it is extremely important that you speak with an attorney.
+Due to the severe consequences of being convicted of a crime in South Carolina, you must speak with an attorney if you face charges.
 For more information on what you should do next, we encourage you to read: 10 Steps to Take When Facing Criminal Charges in South Carolina.

 Contact Our North Charleston Criminal Defense Attorney For Free Consultation